National Snow and Ice - February 2010

 Arctic sea ice extent during the month of February was below normal.
 With an unusually strong high pressure over the area, most of the Arctic Ocean experienced warm temperatures during the month.
 This coincided with another strong negative Arctic Oscillation phase, which has been persistent throughout much of the 2009-2010 winter season.
 The Pacific side of the Bearing Sea had above–average ice extent.
 The Arctic ice extent averaged 14.58 million square km (5.63 million square miles), 1.06 million square km (409,000 square miles) below the 1979–2000 average for February.
 Arctic sea ice during February 2010 was 220,000 square km (85,000 square miles) greater than the record low for the month, which occurred in 2005.
 During the month, the sea ice extent grew at an average rate of 25,700 square km (9,900 square miles) per day, with ice growing faster at the beginning of the month compared to the end.
 Please see the Arctic Sea ice analysis by the National Snow and Ice Data Center for additional information.

 A series of major snowstorms plagued the Atlantic states throughout the month, most notably a back-to-back punch of snowstorms on February 4-7 and February 9-11 that broke monthly and seasonal records in many of the major cities across the Atlantic seaboard.
-Separately, these storms ranked as Category Three and Two storms on the Northeast Snow Impacts Scale (NESIS), respectively.
+These storms ranked as Category Three and Two (*upgraded to three) storms on the Northeast Snow Impacts Scale (NESIS), respectively.
 However, if combined and treated as one storm, the resulting combined total would become only the third Category Five storm (the most extreme category) of the NESIS record.

 Monthly Snowfall Records at Select Locations

 |Location||Old February Record/Year||New February Record|

 |Baltimore, MD||40.5 Inches 2003||49.7 Inches|